How to Can Tomatoes

 One of our favorite things about our new house is our giant garden.
 Casey really loves to work in it, and I really love the stuff we get from it.
 My all time favorite is tomatoes.
 I grew up with tomato sandwiches and my sister and I used to eat them like they were apples, with salt, of course.
 Our town is even famous for our tomatoes.
 Our annual town get-together is called “tomato days”.

 Since Casey has done such a great job with our garden this year, we’ve got tomatoes coming out of our ears!
-So I got busy and bottled our bunches of tomatoes.
+So I got busy and today, I want to show you how to can tomatoes.

 Side note: Do any of you wish we lived in the “I love Lucy” days, where “housewives” wore aprons and scarves in their hair, and doing things like bottling tomatoes was an everyday thing?
 Yeah, I totally wish I lived in those days.
 Except with dishwashers and washing machines and my Dyson vacuum.

 Would you like to bottle your own tomatoes?
 Here’s how: